ThornDuke/boxen-better/readme.md

 Values: `'black'` `'red'` `'green'` `'yellow'` `'blue'` `'magenta'` `'cyan'` `'white'` `'gray'` or a hex value like `'#ff0000'`

-Color of the background of the border.
+Color of the of the border background.

 ##### dimBorder